josephrexme/josephrex.me/content/posts/2021-12-25-redefining-affordability.md

 purchases.
 Technically, I could make the purchase of a $3000 drone a net affordability if I just let my splurge budget roll over till it reaches the cost of sale.
-Our splurge budgets are determined by our net worth at any given time so it will take us being millionaires for the number of rollovers it takes to get the drone to not be dreadfully long, and this explains my perception that it takes being a millionaire to buy a $3000 drone -- we're not there yet.
+Our splurge budgets are determined by our net worth at any given time so it will take us being millionaires for the number of rollovers it takes to get the drone to not be dreadfully long.
+This explains my perception that it takes being a millionaire to buy a $3000 drone[^2] -- we're not there yet.

 Our net affordability doesn't just tie around our budgets.
 We are currently planning a flight together and we plan to be on first class because we can afford it (net).
 This is a net affordability because we have a